expresspigeon/blog/src/content/kb/editor/adding-buttons.md

 * View online (will display the message in browser)
 * Confirm subscription (will confirm a subscription from a web form)

-Once the button block is added to your newsletter, you can edit its properties:
+Once the button block is added to your template, you can edit its properties:

 ![](images/Selection_876.png)